 Valid Rental Contract

 The lease contract must be in Croatian and notarized by a javni bilježnik (notary).
-If you cannot get your landlord to have it notarized, they can also accompany you to the police to prove they own the property and confirm they are renting to you in combination with providing a non-notarized lease contract.
+If you cannot get your landlord to have it notarized, they must accompany you to the police to prove they own the property and confirm they are renting to you in combination with providing a non-notarized lease contract.

-In addition to this fulfilling the requirement for prepaid rent, it will be used to register your address.
+In addition to this fulfilling the requirement for prepaid rent, it will also be used to register your address.
 This address will be on your national identification card.